 Rules of attraction

-A 20-minute ferry ride whisks visitors to Magnetic Island in Great Barrier Reef Marine Park.
-Plunge into the waters at one or more of its 23 beaches and bays, enjoy a reef-based activity or two or hotfoot it along sections of its 25km of walking tracks.
-The wildlife here, which includes koalas, is another highlight.
-Entertainment options run the gamut from the Stage Door Theatre Restaurant to weekly cane-toad races.
+A 20-minute ferry ride whisks visitors to Magnetic Island opens in new window in the Great Barrier Reef Marine Park.
+Plunge into the waters at as many as you can of its 23 beaches, wander along some of its 24 kilometres of walking tracks (you might spot a koala or two) and follow the Magnetic Island Snorkel Trail to discover life beneath the waves (you might spot a sea turtle or two).
+Entertainment?
+They've got it, from the Stage Door Theatre Restaurant opens in new window to weekly cane-toad races.

 The wild life

-Just 17km south of Townsville on the Bruce Highway, Billabong Sanctuary Australian Wildlife Experience is the place to go to get better acquainted with all manner of indigenous animals in their natural habitat.
-From dingoes and cassowarries to koalas and kangaroos, wildlife lovers of all ages can mingle with the many furry-footed (or scaly) residents of this 11ha, eco-certified park, take part in feedings and catch shows and talks.
+At the Billabong Sanctuary Australian Wildlife Experience opens in new window, just 17km south of Townsville on the Bruce Highway, you can get better acquainted with all manner of indigenous animals in their natural habitat.
+From dingoes and cassowarries to koalas and kangaroos, wildlife lovers of all ages can mingle with the many furry-footed (and scaly-skinned) residents of this 11ha, eco-certified park, take part in feedings and enjoy shows and talks.

 Tunnel of love

 Deepen your understanding of marine life at the Reef HQ Aquarium opens in new window, the world’s largest living coral reef aquarium, offering fun and fascinating experiences in cooperation with the adjoining National Reef Education Centre.
 The aquarium’s 20m tunnel allows visitors to get amongst the sea life without getting wet.
 You can also visit the Turtle Hospital, where sick and injured marine turtles are cared for.